What Professional License Can a Convicted Felon Get? Full List by State

 What Disqualifies You From Getting an Insurance License?

 What disqualifies you from getting an insurance license depends a lot upon the state of residence.
-In fact, in some states, even when an individual is charged but not convicted, background check can still reveal this information.
+In fact, in some states, even when an individual is criminally charged but not convicted, a background check can still reveal this information.

 Insurance agents work with a lot of confidential information and large sums of money, so it can be difficult for felons to get an insurance license particularly if the felony crime involves:12